shankar-r10n/spt-aca-hol/README.md

 ***
 **Why is it relevant to the customer ?**

-Marketblitz's lean Ops team requires dashboards and insights into performance / operational metrics of the API suite but without them having to sping up and manage dashboards.
+Marketblitz's lean Ops team requires dashboards and insights into performance / operational metrics of the API suite but without them having to spin up and manage dashboards.

 ***